Beelzebub2/mod-side-checker/README.md

 3. Choose number of threads (1-10)
 4. Wait for analysis to complete
 5. Select export option from the menu
+6. Find exported CSV files in the `output` folder

 ## How it Works

 ### Technical Overview

 1. **Data Loading**:
-   - Reads mod data from modrinth.index.json
+   - Reads mod data from input/modrinth.index.json
    - Validates file structure and content

 2. **Multi-threading**: